 Pharmaceutical Science PhD Program Information

-The Ph.D. in Pharmaceutical Science is a research-oriented program that prepares graduates for careers in teaching and private industry.
-This Ph.D. program takes at least four years of full-time study to complete - additional time may be needed to complete the dissertation.
-Programs generally draw from areas in engineering, chemistry, biology and economics.
-Some Ph.D. programs in pharmaceutical science allow students to specialize in a concentration area that corresponds to a stage in the drug development process, such as discovery, optimization, assessment and outcomes.
-Other concentration areas may include pharmaceutical policy, molecular pharmaceutics, medicinal chemistry and pharmacotherapy.
+A Ph.D. program takes at least four years of full-time study to complete, and additional time may be needed to complete the dissertation.
+Graduates are prepared for careers in teaching and private industry.
+Some Ph.D. programs in pharmaceutical science allow students to specialize in a concentration area that corresponds to a stage in the drug development process, such as discovery, optimization, assessment, or outcomes.
+Other concentration areas may include pharmaceutical policy, molecular pharmaceutics, medicinal chemistry, and pharmacotherapy.

 - Forensic toxicology

 - Research and development statistics

 Popular Career Options

 Graduates with a Ph.D. in Pharmaceutical Science have a wide range of job opportunities on the research and development side of the pharmaceutical industry, such as: